-Interest attributed or paid to corporate Bondholders who are Belgian residents for tax purposes, i.e. which are subject to the Belgian Corporate Income Tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realised upon the sale of the Bonds, are taxable at the ordinary corporate income tax rate of in principle 33.99 per cent.
+Interest attributed or paid to corporate Bondholders who are Belgian residents for tax purposes, i.e. which are subject to the Belgian Corporate Income Tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realised upon the sale of the Bonds, are taxable at the ordinary corporate income tax rate of in principle 29.58 per cent. as of assessment year 2019 linked to a taxable period starting at the earliest on 1 January 2018.
+Furthermore, small and medium-sized companies (as defined in Article 15, §§1-6 of the Belgian Companies Code) are taxable at the reduced corporate income tax rate of 20.4 per cent. for the first EUR 100,000 of their taxable base.
+As of assessment year 2021 linked to a taxable period starting at the earliest on 1 January 2020, the ordinary corporate income tax rate will be 25 per cent. and the reduced corporate income tax rate 20 per cent.

 Capital losses realised upon the sale of the Bonds are in principle tax deductible.